 Check for ticks and flea dirt (black specks of dry blood left behind by fleas).

 Check under your cat’s tail, as well.
-Keep an eye out for any feces that have become lodged in fur and need to be snipped away using scissors, or any tan-rice shaped objects around your cat’s rear that may be a sign of worms.
+Keep an eye out for any feces that have become lodged in fur and need to be snipped away using scissors, or any tan-colored, rice-shaped objects around your cat’s rear that may be a sign of worms.

 Brushing your cat regularly helps to avoid painful tangles and means fewer hairballs for your cat.
 Of course, other situations can cause hairballs—so if your cat continues to suffer from them despite regular brushing, then it’s time to talk to your vet.